Tommy Layne: New York Yankees

 The New York Yankees signed Layne on August 9, 2016.

-He was designated for assignment on June 10, 2017 and released on July 4, 2017.
+Layne made 19 appearances for the Yankees in 2017, struggling to a 7.62 ERA with 9 strikeouts across 13 innings pitched.
+He was designated for assignment by New York on June 10, 2017.
+Layne cleared waivers and was sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders on June 13.
+He was released by the Yankees organization on July 4.

 Los Angeles Dodgers

 Layne signed a minor league contract with the Los Angeles Dodgers on July 19, 2017, and was assigned to the Triple-A Oklahoma City Dodgers.
-He pitched in three games for them and was released on August 1.
+He pitched in three games for them and was released by the Dodgers organization on July 31.

-Boston Red Sox
+Boston Red Sox (second stint)

-Layne signed a minor league contract to return to the Red Sox on February 24, 2018.
-He was released on May 18, 2018, after failing to make an appearance in a game due to recovery from an injury.
+Layne signed a minor league contract to return to the Boston Red Sox on February 24, 2018.
+He was released on May 18, after failing to make an appearance in a game due to recovery from an injury.

 St. Louis Cardinals

 On June 15, 2018, Layne signed a minor league contract with the St. Louis Cardinals.
+He spent the remainder of the year with the Triple–A Memphis Redbirds, also appearing in two games for the Double–A Springfield Cardinals.
+In 27 appearances for Memphis, Layne recorded a 1.35 ERA with 34 strikeouts and 3 saves across 26 2/3 innings pitched.
+He elected free agency following the season on November 2.

-He elected free agency on November 2, 2018.
-He resigned a minor league deal on November 6, 2018.
-Layne was released on July 3, 2019.
+Layne re–signed with the Cardinals on a minor league contract on November 6, 2018.
+Layne was released by the organization on July 3, 2019.